VGeroski/C-for-everybody/README.md

 1. Exploring C (Chapter 1)
 2. Programming in C (Chapter 2, 3, 4)
 3. Data Structures in C (Chapter 5, 6)
+4. Object Oriented in C (HashMap and TreeMap)